AmyChen-Qingxin/homework-2/README.md

 Take a look at the following piazza post: https://piazza.com/class/k51vgkts30b12t?cid=72 Also useful the following [slides ](https://github.com/vu-bigdata-2020/lectures/blob/master/05_nosql/NoSQLMongoDB.pdf) from lecture notes in class.

+## Mongodb Compass

+You can use the equivalent of SQl workbench to work with your mongodb database.
+It is available at https://www.mongodb.com/products/compass

 ## Important

 Read the instructions at https://github.com/vu-bigdata-2020/lectures/blob/master/00-assignmentInstructions/AcceptingaGithubassignment.pdf